fabasoad/typescript-action/README.md

 ## What you will have out of the box

+- Configured tests skeleton, all what you need to do is to start writing tests, no need to worry about libraries, folder structure, commands, etc.
 - The following configured CI pipelines:
   - `Security tests` using [Snyk](https://snyk.io) and [CodeQL](https://github.com/github/codeql-action).
   - Twice a month check `npm` updates and create PR automatically in case of any new versions are exist.